dgusoff/blog/email-sharepoint-group-from-flow/README.md

 One way to do this is to author the Flow using an HTTP trigger.
 That is, the Flow will listen on an HTTP endpoint, and be invoked whenever a request is made to it.
 The advantage of this trigger is that it can be invoked from pretty much anywhere: another Flow, an Azure Function, a console app, a mobile app, Postman, anything that can issue web requests can take advantage of this service.

 Because we want this Flow to be flexible and configurable, able to email any group on any site in our tenant, we're going to pass in the name of the group and the site URL to the Flow via JSON.
-Here's how the initial setup of the Flow looks so far:
+Here's how the Flow trigger looks so far:

 ![alt text](https://raw.githubusercontent.com/dgusoff/blog/master/email-sharepoint-group-from-flow/pic1.png "HTTP Trigger")